 Some other common conditions which may affect the Weimaraner include:

-- Progressive Retinal Atrophy – This eye disorder won’t be passed on under the supervision of a reputable breeder so it isn’t likely unless you’re adopting a pup with an existing condition or if you can’t trace the parent’s medical records.
+- Progressive Retinal Atrophy: This eye disorder won’t be passed on under the supervision of a reputable breeder so it isn’t likely unless you’re adopting a pup with an existing condition or if you can’t trace the parent’s medical records.
 The condition causes sensitivity and sight problems before gradually deteriorating to complete blindness.
 However, this condition can be diagnosed years in advance of these symptoms.
 Looking after a blind dog isn’t the worst thing in the world either, not only would you be giving a poorly pup the best chance at life, but you can also expect to do most of the same activities.
 It takes some time to adapt and might require a few lifestyle or environmental changes but looking after a blind dog is perfectly manageable.
+You may also like our article on the best toys for blind dogs.

 While it might now seem that Weimaraner is prone to several medical conditions, it’s important to know that these are simply the most common ones and that they don’t affect all pups from this breed.
 By buying or adopting from a respectable breeder, checking the parents for medical conditions, and continuously monitoring your precious pooch, you’ll minimize risk of them developing a condition and improve the chances of diagnosis and successful treatment.